A Gesture Life: Plot summary

 The whole story, told by the first person narrator Doc Hata, consists of flashbacks.
 The main story line begins from the time he gives up his store in Bedley Run until he meets his adopted daughter again.
-The sub story lines show the reader about his time during the war, and about his time with a teenage daughter and how difficult it was to raise her.
+The sub story lines show the reader about his time during the war, and about his difficulties raising his teenage daughter.

 At the beginning of the story, Doc Hata describes his current situation and place of living.
 He lives in a small but affluent town called Bedley Run, where he is from the first accepted by the other inhabitants as a decent shopkeeper and later revered as the ideal citizen.
 His previous occupation is revealed to be that of a shop owner, as he formerly owned the pharmacy named Sunny Medical Supply, which he has sold to a young couple from New York.
 He has difficulty leaving his old life behind him and visits his old store nearly every day.

-Liv Crawford is introduced, who is a real estate agent and wants him to move and sell his house.
+Liv Crawford, a real estate agent, wants Doc Hata to move and sell his house.
 Doc Hata thinks a lot about his past in Bedley Run but also about his past experiences in Japan.
 He gives many insights into his daily routines, such as walking by his old store and going to swim every day in his pool.
 He thinks a lot about his daughter Sunny and how she arrived when she was a little girl.
-Later on, it becomes clear that Sunny was adopted and that Doc Hata specifically wanted to a girl, and even bribed the relevant person to get what he wanted.
+Later on, it becomes clear that Sunny was adopted and that Doc Hata specifically wanted a girl, and even bribed the relevant person to get what he wanted.
 He remembers Sunny playing the piano and the initial problems he had with her.

-In the first flashback we can see how he remembers his time with Mary Burns, one of his neighbors.
+In the first flashback he remembers his time with Mary Burns, one of his neighbors.
 He remembers meeting her the first time during his gardening.
 She quickly becomes a kind of girlfriend for him and spends a lot of time with Sunny, who does not accept her at all.
-Although Mary Burns works a lot on her relationship with Sunny, the young girl does not get along with her.
 In her first conversation with Doc Hata it becomes clear that he is not a real doctor, but that everybody calls him 'doc' because of his store.
 Mary Burns is very impressed by him because he lives in a house that would fit a real doctor and his salary.
 At the beginning, the relationship between Doc Hata and Mary Burns is very close but they soon start to argue about Sunny and how Doc Hata treats her.